01 of 05

-What Is Matoke?Continue to 2 of 4 below.
+What Are Matoke?Continue to 2 of 5 below.

 Appearance of Matoke

 Matoke are shorter than ordinary bananas.
-They appear to be thick at the midsection due to their shorter than average length.
-The peel is green in color when they are unripe, which is the state in which they are most commonly used.
+They appear to be thick at the midsection due to their shorter-than-average length.
+The peel is green in color when they're unripe, which is the state in which they are most commonly used.
 The flesh is particularly hard due to the high starch content.
 It is necessary to cook the matoke very well prior to consumption.

 The most common methods of cooking matoke are boiling, steaming, or roasting.
-Once they are cooked, the flesh turns yellow and if cooked... well when boiled, should soften to about the same consistency as potatoes.
-They will however still hold their form.
+Once they are cooked, the flesh turns yellow and should soften to about the same consistency as potatoes.
+They will, however, still hold their form.

-If the green matoke is left for too long, they will ripen as ordinary bananas would.
+If green matoke are left for too long, they will ripen as ordinary bananas would.
 When ripe, they are very sweet and can be eaten as normal fruit.
-Due to the high price, this is considered a waste because matoke is most loved as a green cooking banana and is somewhat of a luxury.Continue to 3 of 4 below.
+Due to their high price, this is considered a waste because matoke are most loved as green cooking bananas and are somewhat of a luxury.Continue to 3 of 5 below.

 To peel them, cut off the tips at each end of the banana.
-The banana, including the skin, is very hard such that it is not easy to penetrate with the tip of a... knife.
-Therefore, it is necessary to peel the skin off by placing the knife at one end of the cut off tips, ensuring it is just under the peel, and pulling back towards your body.
-This would be similar to peeling a potato with a knife.
-Extra care needs to be taken to do this in order to avoid any accidental cuts.Continue to 4 of 4 below.
+The banana, including the skin, is very hard such that it is not easy to penetrate with the tip of a knife.
+Therefore, it is necessary to peel the skin off by placing the knife at one end, ensuring it is just under the peel, and pulling back towards your body.
+This would be similar to peeling a potato with a paring knife.
+Extra care needs to be taken to do this in order to avoid any accidental cuts.Continue to 4 of 5 below.

 Place Matoke in Salted Water

-The simplest way to do this is to boil them for up to 30 minutes.
-Check that it has been cooked in 2 ways.
-First, check that the... color has changed to yellow.
-To ensure it has been cooked well, pass a fork or knife through a piece.
-If it goes through without much resistance, then you know they are ready to eat.
+Boil the matoke in a pot of salted water for up to 30 minutes.
+Check that they have been cooked in two ways.
+First, see that the color has changed to yellow.
+Then pass a fork or knife through a piece.
+If it goes through without much resistance, then you know the matoke are ready to eat.